-Average seasoning of the pool: Indicates whether borrowers have already displayed repayment discipline.
-To Scheme Information Document ICICI Prudential ESG Exclusionary Strategy Fund illustrate, in the case of a personal loan, if a pool of assets consist of those who have already repaid 80% of the installments without default, this certainly is a superior asset pool than one where only 10% of installments have been paid.
+Average seasoning of the pool

+Indicates whether borrowers have already displayed repayment discipline.
+To illustrate, in the case of a personal loan, if a pool of assets consists of those who have already repaid 80% of the installments without default, this certainly is a superior asset pool than one where only 10% of installments have been paid.
 In the former case, the portfolio has already demonstrated that the repayment discipline is far higher.

-• Risk Tranching:
+Risk Tranching

-Typically, the AMC would avoid investing in mezzanine debt or equity of Securitized debt in the form of sub ordinate tranche, without specific risk mitigant strategies / additional cash / security collaterals/ guarantees, etc.
+Typically, the AMC may avoid investing in mezzanine debt or equity of Securitized debt in the form of sub ordinate tranche, without specific risk mitigant strategies / additional cash / security collaterals/ guarantees, etc.

-• The mechanism to tackle conflict of interest when the mutual fund invests in securitized debt of an originator and the originator in turn makes investments in that particular scheme of the fund
+The mechanism to tackle conflict of interest when the mutual fund invests in securitized debt of an originator and the originator in turn makes investments in that particular scheme of the fund

 Investments made by the scheme in any asset are done based on the requirements of the scheme and is in accordance with the investment policy.
 All Investments are made entirely at an arm's length basis with no consideration of any existing / consequent investments by any party related to the transaction (originator, issuer, borrower etc.).
-Investments made in Securitized debt are made as per the Investment strategy of the Scheme and are done after detailed analysis of the underlying asset.
+Investments made in Securitized debt are made as per the Investment pattern of the Scheme and are done after detailed analysis of the underlying asset.
 There might be instances of Originator investing in the same scheme but both the transactions are at arm's length and avoid any conflict of interest.
+In addition to internal controls in the fixed income investment process, there is regular monitoring by the compliance team, risk management group, and internal review teams.
+Normally the issuer who is securitizing instrument is in need of money and is unlikely to have long term surplus to invest in mutual fund scheme.

-• In general, the resources and mechanism of individual risk assessment with the AMC for monitoring investment in securitized debt
+In general, the resources and mechanism of individual risk assessment with the AMC for monitoring investment in securitized debt

 The risk assessment process for securitized debt, as detailed in the preceding paragraphs, is same as any other credit.
 The investments in securitized debt are done after appropriate research.
 The ratings are monitored for any movement.
 Monthly Pool Performance MIS is received from the trustee and is analyzed for any variation.
-The securitized debt investments are published in the fact sheet and disclosed on the website.
+The entire securitized portfolio is published in the fact sheet and disclosed in the website with details of underlying exposure and originator.